ibm-cloud-docs/schematics/cross_region_deployment.md

 # Deploying {{site.data.keyword.cloud_notm}} resources in a specific region or across multiple regions
 {: #multi-region-deployment}

-You can deploy your {{site.data.keyword.cloud_notm}} services in any region that is supported by the service by specifying the `region` parameter in the `provider` block of your Terraform configuration file.
+{{site.data.keyword.bplong}} enables you to deploy resources in any {{site.data.keyword.cloud_notm}} location or region globally.
+The region where you save and execute your {{site.data.keyword.bpshort}} `Workspaces` and `Actions` is independent of the region where your {{site.data.keyword.cloud_notm}} resources are deployed or configured.

-{{site.data.keyword.bplong_notm}} workspace need not be deployed in multi-zone region (MZR), where your services are deployed.
-This is because {{site.data.keyword.bplong_notm}} can execute its job from its own region and remotely access the services to provision in your region.
-For example, if you created the workspace in `us-south`, you can use this workspace to provision services in any supported {{site.data.keyword.cloud_notm}} region, such as `us-east` or `eu-gb`.
-For location of your workspace determines where your workspace data is stored and where your workspace requests are run.
-For more information, see [Where is my information stored?](/docs/schematics?topic=schematics-secure-data#pi-location).
+{{site.data.keyword.bplong_notm}} executes your jobs from your selected {{site.data.keyword.bpshort}} region and remotely access the services to provision resources in the target regions determined by your Terraform templates.
+It is unaffected by network latency between regions.
+For example, If you create a workspace in `us-south`, you can use this workspace to provision services in any supported {{site.data.keyword.cloud_notm}} region, such as `us-east` or `eu-gb`.
+The location of your workspace determines where your workspace data is stored and where your workspace requests are run.
+For more information, see [Where is my information stored?](/docs/schematics?topic=schematics-secure-data#pi-location)
-{: important}

 ## Deploying services in a specific region
 {: #single-region}